milvus-io/milvus-docs/site/en/faq/product_faq.md

 Yes.
 To update a vector, you can delete it and then insert a new one.

-#### Can Milvus handle datasets of up to a 100-billion scale?

-By deploying Mishards, a cluster sharding middleware for Milvus, you can process datasets of up to a 100-billion scale.

 #### Where does Milvus store imported data?

-Vectors imported into Milvus are stored locally at **milvus/db/tables/**.
+When starting up, Milvus maps the **/var/lib/milvus/db** directory in the container to the corresponding directory on the local drive for storing all imported data, **/home/$USER/milvus/db** for example.

 Metadata can be stored in either MySQL or SQLite.
-See [Manage Metadata with MySQL](http://192.168.1.105:8090/data_manage.md) for more information.
+See [Manage Metadata with MySQL](data_manage.md) for more information.

 #### Why can't I find vectors on SQLite or MySQL?